-2016 Update: We still stand by the advice below, but you may also want to check out our frequently updated Guide to Interview Suits!
+2018 Update: We still stand by the advice below on what to wear on interviews generally, but you may also want to check out our frequently updated Guide to Interview Suits, our roundup of the best women’s suits of 2018, and our best on-campus interview tips and resources.

 Wow, it’s the start of the interview season already for those of you still in law school.
 Good luck!
 Stay tuned; we’re going to (try) to do a lot about interview tips and a guide to women’s suits.
 Immediately, though, we have this question from a reader named Summer: